nomemory/mockneat-site/index.md

 It can also act as a powerful `Random` substitute or a mocking library.

-The library is still in active development, new features or improvements are added every week/month.
+The library is still in active development, new features or improvements are added frequently.

 ```java
 @Data